 the late 60s, was re-written between 2011 and 2013: two groups of students set out to train as teachers and nurses, and the events of those years affect their determination to create a better country and find their own ‘road to freedom’.

 In 2007, I adapted Laurie Lee’s novel As I Walked Out One Midsummer Morning for the stage and this was produced at the Sewell Barn Theatre in Norwich in November 2009.

-Following the publication of my first novel, I was asked by Bill Pieri to ghost-write his autobiography: this is in progress at the moment, and we hope to publish by the end of 2011.
+Following the publication of my first novel, I was asked by Bill Pieri to ghost-write his autobiography, The Boy in the Photograph.
+This was published in 2014.